juanburgos/100-days-of-code/log.md

 ### R1D11

-**Today's Progress**: Learned to Target the same element with multiple jQuery Selectors, Remove Classes from an element, Change the CSS of an Element, Disable an Element, Change Text Inside an Element.
+**Today's Progress**: learnt to Target the same element with multiple jQuery Selectors, Remove Classes from an element, Change the CSS of an Element, Disable an Element, Change Text Inside an Element.

 **Thoughts**: Halfway there to finish the jQuery unit.
 My hopes to be able to truck it by tomorrow.